Pandaman-Ryan/solid_kmer_MinHash/README.md

 # solid_kmer_MinHash
-A implementation of solid k-mer powered MinHash
+An implementation of solid k-mer powered MinHash.